-The College's liquidity increased in the year, with an increase in the cash balance at £16.21m (2019/20: £10.48m). £1.7m of the cash inflow relates to amounts due to be repaid to the ESFA in relation to AEB and Grant Funding.
+The College's liquidity decreased in the year, with a small decrease in the cash balance at £16.1m (2020/21: £16.2m). £1m of the cash inflow relates to amounts due to be repaid to the ESFA in relation to AEB and Grant Funding.
 Just under £400k relates to the residential bursary that supports students in residence at the Hadlow Campus.
 The college monitors liquidity closely due to the number and size of investments currently under way.
-The loan balance at the end of the year is £8.2m and the interest rate is fixed for the full term to July 2032.
+The loan balance at the end of the year is £7.4m and the interest rate is fixed for the full term to July 2032.